Skip to main content

 ⚠️ Important: Regardless of your workflow, we recommend starting with our template or an empty spreadsheet.
 Only add rows with actual recipients' data after activating the Automation.

-If you're using a spreadsheet that already contains rows, those records will be skipped, and credentials will not be issued for them after you activate the Automation.
+If you're using a spreadsheet that already contains rows, those rows may be processed, and credentials may be issued as soon as you activate the Automation.

 How Microsoft Excel Automations Work